PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 14:21:04
+Last updated: 2024-04-05 14:21:38
-Random Quote: Oh, come on.
-If you don't laugh, it just seems mean. - Barney Stinson
+Random Quote: Lily, you just gave those children a stapler, a pair of sharp scissors and a pretty decent Pinot Noir. - Marshall Eriksen